-As indicated in Note 6 "Information by activity and geographical area", the Group applies the exemption provided by IFRS 15 considering the tickets and freight transport vouchers' validity period up to one year.
+As indicated in Note 6 "Information by activity and geographical area", the Group applies the exemption provided by IFRS 15 considering the tickets and freight transport vouchers' validity period.

 Loyalty program

 Information on the loyalty program is presented in Note 33 "Loyalty program".